jessekeyes/matter/generators/app/templates/README.md

 `bower install <package> --save`

 It’s also a good idea to edit the `exportsOverride` block of `bower.json` to fine-tune the post processing of the new dependency.

+If you need to move files around, you should use the `copy` task, immediately after `bower`.

 ## Live development with Browsersync
 If you’ve installed Browsersync, running cross-browser live development and debugging is a cinch!